AdvayRoongta/TableTennisBot/JOURNAL.md

 # July 27: MCU Mount, 1.5 hr

 So today I made the mount for my mcu (which has a camera) to the grantry plate I chose.
 Because I have the mcu already at my house I was able to measure everything and make a simple but working mount that attaches onto the sides.
 The reason it wont go in the middle is because I dont want to obstuct the Micro USB Port and because the chip on the back of the board bumps out, and I didnt want to waste the fillament.
 This is sturdy enough by keeping the board straight and attachning from both sides.
 The reason I didnt make it go around the front of the board more is because it would then block the ports that I will need to connect to my motor.
+Also, in the gantry plate that i'm going to buy, the holes o the sides are big enough to fit the timing belt.
 I'm making good progress currently, the only part left to do is the paddle mount, which I think can be done in 1 day of locking in.

 <img width="223" height="571" alt="image" src="https://github.com/user-attachments/assets/8b7ba88b-2d9f-4ee7-8dca-3d5c6c066b85" />